dsteindo/jest-extended-angular/README.md

   - VS Code is happy again
 - Tested `ng test --watch` successfully
 - Starting app `ng serve` and visiting http://localhost:4200/ works

+Other stuff
+- Was seeing we have paths configured in the tsconfig.json on one of my clients
+- Made jest-extended and paths live in harmony